-- Unlimited internal capture of 4:2:2 10-bit C4K video recording plus the ability to simultaneously feed 4:2:2 10-bit out through the full size HDMI port to an external recorder.
+- Unlimited internal capture of 4:2:2 10-bit C4K video recording plus ability to feed 4:2:2 10-bit out at the same time through the full-sized HDMI port.

 - Pre-installed V-Log L, making color grading easier, increasing dynamic range to 12 stops, and providing the sensitivity characteristics of Cineon.